 Status.
 The Commission has overseen the urbanization of the Project site from as far back as 1975.
 Since HASEKO acquired the site in 1988 and first presented its master plan to the Commission in 1989, the master plan has undergone various reconfigurations, primarily in response to regulatory decisions and constraints.
 As a result, there have been changes to the sizes and locations of various components of the Project.
+The Commission has been continually kept apprised of these changes through hearings on motions for amendments to the Decision and Order and/or annual progress reports filed with the Commission.
 These size and location changes, however, have not changed the character of the development or the Project components and their relative densities, and they are the same as originally presented to the Commission.
-The focal point of the Project has always been, and continues to be, the marina.

 Petitioner shall give notice to the Land Use Commission of any intent to sell, lease, assign, place in trust, or otherwise voluntarily alter the ownership interest in the Petition Area covered by the approved Petition prior to visible commencement of construction on the Petition Area; provided, however, that Petitioner may transfer ownership in the Petition Area to an affiliate or joint venture of which Petitioner is a member or in a manner consistent with prior representations to the Land Use Commission, and may mortgage the property at any time without notice to the Land Use Commission.
-A mortgage under such mortgage may foreclose the mortgage, by judicial foreclosure or under a power of sale contained in such mortgage (provided notice of the date of such foreclosure sale is given to the Land Use Commission), or may, with notice to the Land Use Commission, acquire title to such property in lieu of foreclosure and the mortgagee or the person acquiring title at such foreclosure or in lieu of foreclosure may also transfer title to the property with notice to the Land Use Commission.
+A mortgagee under such mortgage may foreclose the mortgage, by judicial foreclosure or under a power of sale contained in such mortgage (provided notice of the date of such foreclosure sale is given to the Land Use Commission), or may, with notice to the Land Use Commission, acquire title to such property in lieu of foreclosure and the mortgagee or the person acquiring title at such foreclosure or in lieu of foreclosure may also transfer title to the property with notice to the Land Use Commission.